Robyt3/RenderDOT/README.md

 Replace the old files with the new files, after downloading the latest ZIP file.
 If you've installed using `git clone`, you can just use `git pull` to update.

-It's not necessary to run `INSTALL.cmd` again, unless the file association is missing or broken.
-You may need to do this after Windows 10 upgrades, as they may reset the file association for DOT files back to its default.
+It's not necessary to run `INSTALL.cmd` again, unless file associations are missing or broken.
+You may need to do this after some major Windows upgrades, as those sometimes reset some file associations.

 ## Uninstall

+Run `UNINSTALL.cmd` with admin privileges and follow the instructions.

 Delete the folder.

-Select a different application to open dot files with, if you previously had one.